IRIS-T SL: Future operators and planned orders

 Swiss Air Force – Tender for Bodluv MR Programme launched in April 2024.
 Armasuisse requested an offer to Diehl for a medium range air defence system (a variant of the IRIS-T SL).
 Diehl is in competition against MBDA (with potentially the CAMM, CAMM-ER or MICA-VL) and Kongsberg / Raytheon (with the NASAMS or MGBAD).

 As of July 2024, Kongsberg / Raytheon and MBDA made the decision to not submit an offer for the Bodluv MR Programme.

 In April 2025, trials of the TRML-4D radar of the IRIS-T SLM system took place.
 And it was mentioned that negotiations for the systems were ongoing for 4 to 5 fire units.

 In early July 2025, Armasuisse signed an agreement with the German National Armaments Director for the procurement of 5 fire units.
 The contract with Diehl is expected to be signed in summer 2025.
 The budget for that purchase was part of the Armament Programme 2025 with up to CHF 660 million.

+Additional fire units, missiles, spare parts, training capacity for the IRIS-T SLM will be ordered under the Armament Programme 2026.